filip-rupniewski/filip-rupniewski.github.io/programs/pytacz4/README.md

 - In **text mode**, the current occurrence count for each question is displayed in a table at the top.
 - The **graphical version** is recommended, as it provides the option to read words aloud.

+## Demonstration video

+You can watch a demonstration of how the program works.
+The video files are located in the `demo` folder.
+You can also watch the English demo [here](https://mega.nz/file/P51BkbKK#QeXFqUP9Gp2iOnp35FOTg4F8sIcvKGZINshEqhpfHic).

 ### Screenshots